Seek Returns logo

 GDS has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-ASML vs. GDS: A comparison of their Payout Ratio against their respective Semiconductors and Information Technology Services industry benchmarks.
+ASML vs. GDS: A comparison of their Dividend Payout Ratio (TTM) against their respective Semiconductors & Semiconductor Equipment and IT Services industry benchmarks.

 Dividend at a Glance